apptainer/apptainer-userdocs/contributing.rst

 =========================

 On your new branch, go nuts!
-Make changes, test them, and when you are happy commit the changes to the branch:
+Make changes, test them, and when you are happy commit the changes to the branch.
+The {Project} requires that all contributed git commits use the ``-s`` option which adds a ``Signed-off-by`` line to indicate agreement with the `Developer Certificate of Origin <https://developercertificate.org>`_.

 .. code::

    $ git add file-changed1 file-changed2...

-   $ git commit -m "what changed?"
+   $ git commit -s -m "what changed?"

 This commit message is important - it should describe exactly the changes that you have made.
 Good commit messages read like so:

 .. code::

-   $ git commit -m "changed function getConfig in functions.go to output csv to fix #2"
+   $ git commit -s -m "changed function getConfig in functions.go to output csv to fix #2"

-   $ git commit -m "updated docs about shell to close #10"
+   $ git commit -s -m "updated docs about shell to close #10"

 The tags ``close #10`` and ``fix #2`` are referencing issues that are posted on the upstream repo where you will direct your pull request.